The first time I stepped foot in Australia was on December 27th at 9:20am.

 I ended up meeting my friend, Ely in the cafe of YHA hostel.
-I used to work with Ely at a portrait studio in Canada a few years ago.
-We immediately became friends, our boyfriends had the same name, we shared many similarities, and we both had a deep rooted desire to travel the world.
-She is a true free spirit, adventurous, authentic and hilarious.
-She can befriend anyone and is probably one of the most lovable person I know.
+I used to work with Ely at a portrait studio in Canada years ago.
+We became friends instantly; our boyfriends had the same name, we shared many similarities, and we both had a deep-rooted desire to travel the world.
+She’s a free spirit and absolutely hilarious, a perfect travel companion.
 We embraced with a hug and she told me she’d rented a camper car.
-I sighed in relief.
 We quickly gobbled down a shared egg on rye breakfast and hopped in the car, heading for Byron Bay.

 Turns out driving to Byron Bay isn’t exactly a breeze when it’s Christmas holidays in Sydney.
 The city was clogged.
-We ended up driving for hours, but it didn’t bother us as Ely and I have a way of talking for hours anyway.
-We caught up on our lives and finally decided to pull into a tavern in a small town called St. John’s River to grab something to eat.
+We ended up waiting in traffic for hours, but it didn’t really bother us as Ely and I had so much to catch up on.
+A few hours passed and we decided to pull into a tavern in a small town called St. John’s River to grab something to eat.
 The restaurant/bar only served meat pies.
 I’m not a fan of meat pies but I was starving.
-When we ordered our pies everyone in the bar seemed to take notice of our “accents” and slowly gravitated toward us.
+When we ordered, everyone in the bar seemed to take notice of our “accents” and slowly gravitated toward us.
 Most people in the bar were older.
-Some were missing teeth, leathery skin, a little rough in appearance.
+Some were missing teeth, had leathery skin, a little rough in appearance.
 They were clearly excited to meet Canadians.
 We ended up playing a game of pool with them.
 A friendly woman named Susan took an immediate liking toward us.
-She had shoulder length blonde crimped hair with dyed blue tips, she wore a spaghetti strap dress, and twitched when she spoke.
+She had shoulder length blonde crimped hair with dyed blue tips, she wore a spaghetti strap dress and twitched when she spoke.
 She would constantly flip her hair over the shoulder and fiddle with her glasses.
 She told us she’d never left the little town we were in, she’d never even been to Sydney.
 This town was all the she knew.
 She told us about her young 25 year old jealous boyfriend and how her father’s girlfriend accused him of molesting her.
-She was friendly and honest, I like people like that.
-I found her sweet and endearing.
-She asked us to come by and check out her house, “it’s just 3 minutes down the road” she said in a thick Australian accent.
-She told us that she had a horse and was doing renovations in her home and wanted us to see it.
-For whatever reason, we decided we would.
+Ely and I stood there nodding.
+She then asked us if we wanted to come by and check out her house, “it’s just 3 minutes down the road” she said in a thick Australian accent.
+For whatever reason, we decided why not.
 We were greeted by a couple of dogs barking at our entrance.
-She gave us a tour of us her house, and introduced us to her father, his girlfriend and her friend.
+She gave us a tour of us her house and introduced us to her father, his girlfriend and her friend.
 She had two huge snakes and she excitedly told me she would feed them rats for me.
 I told her it wasn’t necessary and we needed to get back on the road but she insisted.
-I followed her to kitchen and she had a bunch of white rats frozen in her freezer, along with another snake which had died because it choked in a rat.
-She pulled out the frozen snake, put it up against the her chest and said “it would make a nice necklace, wouldn’t it?”.
-I politely told her it would.
-It was a strange experience to say the least.
+I followed her to the kitchen and she had a bunch of white rats frozen in her freezer, along with another snake which had died because it choked in a rat.
+She pulled out the frozen snake, put it up against her chest and said: “it would make a nice necklace, wouldn’t it?”
 While she was digging around in the freezer she asked me if I wanted a weed cookie.
-I agreed.
-I had mentioned earlier that I was interested in finding weed.
+I agreed, why not.
 She told me a small chunk was all I needed.
 I nodded and thanked her for being so generous.
-We stayed around for a little and chatted with them about their lives, how they’d never seen snow and how much they hated muslims.
-Racism is a huge problem in Australia.
-With that we told them we needed to hit the road to continue on our journey to Byron Bay.
+We stayed around for a little and chatted with them about their lives, how they’d never seen snow.
+Eventually, we told them we needed to hit the road to continue on our journey to Byron Bay.
 They all stood in the driveway and waved to us goodbye.

 We drove on, it started to get dark and we were not at all close to Byron Bay.
 Soon enough it started raining and we were still driving, I sat there feeling a little bored and felt the cookie in my pocket.
 I decided to take it out and have a small chunk.
 One chunk turned to two and before I knew it I had consumed the entire cookie.
-I didn’t intentionally do it, I had waited intervals but since I didn’t feel anything I decided to continue eating.
-That’s the tricky thing about marijuana infused cookies.
-Cookies are good.
-I can’t help it.
+I didn’t intentionally do it, I tried to wait but since I didn’t feel anything I decided to continue eating.
+This is exactly why I can’t have marijuana-infused cookies.
+Cookies are good so it’s hard to restrict myself.